+Being smart and proactive to learn these must know roof maintenance tips for homeowners can save you on unnecessary repair costs.
 Replacing an entire roof can cost as much as $12,000, a hefty number for any budget, so what can you do to avoid a complete roof upheaval?
 Ignoring it isn’t wise as it only worsens with time, so general upkeep is the best rule of thumb.
-No one wants roof issues affecting their house, so we have come up with ten roof maintenance tips for you to avoid any embarrassment when your family comes to visit.
+No one wants roof issues affecting their house, so we have come up with ten roof maintenance tips for homeowners to avoid any embarrassment when your family comes to visit.

 1. Inspections to Maintain Roof Integrity